1nVitr0/.dotfiles/README.md

 ./dotfiles/secure/config clear gpg_key_id
 ```

+## Helpers

+Most of the helpers are scripts that are used internally.
+The exception is the `software` helper, which can be used in [setup](#custom-setup-script) scripts.

+### Software Helper

+The software helper exposes the following functions:

+- `install`
+  - Checks if packages are installed using the OS package manager (currently only Ubuntu / aptitude is supported)
+  - Usage: `install [...name]`, multiple packages can be listed
+- `path_exists`
+  - Checks if the path exists and returns 1 if it doesn't
+  - Usage: `path_exists name path`
+- `install_git`
+  - Checks if a `dest` exists and clones `repo` to dist if not
+  - Usage: `install_git name repo dest [...args]` (args are prepended to git command)

 ## How it works

 This repository attempts to manage dotfiles through a combination of [stow](https://www.gnu.org/software/stow/) and [git](https://git-scm.com/).
 The root repository works the same way profiles do: